 For the rest of us who just want to live long, healthy, joyful lives, and avoid disease, the message is simple.

 - What we put in our bodies gives us the fuel we need to thrive, and the protection against food-bourne disease

 - Feed your body the nutrients that nourish and protect it, avoid the ones that might damage it

-- Find a way to reduce your stress level and practice them daily or multiple times per day
+- Learn techniques to reduce your stress level and practice them daily or multiple times per day

 - Practice gratitude every day